Ijara CDC's Halal Mortgage - How Does It Work?Written by Sawitri Mardyani

 Learn more about Ijara Community Development Corporation in their website ijaracdc.com.

-This is Part 3 of a series on Riba.
-Here are Part 1 - What's Wrong With Interest? and Part 2 - Beneficent: Empowerment Through Interest-Free Debt Relief.
+This is Part 3 of a series on Riba in Islam.
+Here are Part 1 - What's Wrong With Interest?, Part 2 - Beneficent: Empowerment Through Interest-Free Debt Relief and Part 4 - Iana Financial Revives the Tradition of the Benevolent Loan.

 Correction, July 19, 2018: The original article stated that part of the buyer's monthly payments goes towards buying the property and part goes towards renting.
 In fact, the buyer makes monthly rental payments to the trust while the trust makes payments to the investor/lender and increases the beneficial rights to ownership in the home.